-If a parent or romantic partner violates your trust, you may experience lingering betrayal trauma.
-This type of trauma may affect your self-esteem, emotional health, and relationships with others, but support from a therapist can help you begin to heal.
+If a parent or romantic partner violates your trust, you may experience betrayal trauma.
+This trauma may affect your self-esteem, emotional health, and relationships with others, but support can help you heal.

-Any type of betrayal can cause emotional distress, but you might experience lingering trauma when someone you depend on to respect your needs and generally help safeguard your well-being violates the trust you’ve placed in them.
+Any betrayal can cause emotional distress.
+But you might experience lingering trauma when someone you depend on to respect your needs and help safeguard your well-being violates your trust.

 Betrayal trauma typically refers to the lingering pain and turmoil experienced after: